The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 Invasive ductal carcinoma begins in the cells that line the breast’s milk ducts and invades surrounding breast tissue.
 Over time, cancer can spread to nearby lymph nodes and other tissues.

 In its early stages, invasive ductal carcinoma may not cause symptoms.
 For some people, the first indication is a new lump or mass within the breast.

-People with this type of cancer may also experience:
+People with this type of cancer

 - swelling of all or part of the breast